Out Corporate Flier gives an overview of the activities of Litera Japan and its Founding Director Nishizawa. For downloading the flier click here .

 Dr Nishizawa currently teaches technology and ethics at the Graduate School, University of Tsukuba.
 She taught at distinguished national universities such as Universiy of Tokyo and Tokyo Institute of Technology (Titech) on risk management and policy.
 At Titech she has give a series of lectures on nuclear safety for Japanese and foreign students in English.
 AT the MBA course at BBT, she contributed to a class on technology and society.

 Litera Japan provides tailored training for public/government institutes such as Japan’s Nuclear Regulatory Authority and Jaguar/Landrover on risk and crisis information delivery and stakeholder dialogue.
 Dr Nishizawa gives regular training courses and talks at a number of unversities/international bodies/ministries/corporations on risk/crisis communication and management.
+Click here for further information on her current teaching duties.

 Recently, Nishizawa is regularly teaching at the communication training programme (funded by MEXT and a joint programme with the IAEA) at Wakasawan Energy Centre/Fukui for regulatory personnels and future leaders from Middle East and Asian countries since 2018.